OpenNebula/docs/source/open_cluster_deployment/open_cloud_networking_setup/bridged.rst

 Bridged Networking
 ================================================================================

 This guide describes how to deploy Bridged networks.
-In this mode, the virtual machine traffic is directly bridged through the Linux bridge in the nodes.
+In this mode, the virtual machine traffic is directly bridged through the Linux bridge on the hypervisor Nodes.
 Bridged networks can operate in four different modes depending on the additional traffic filtering made by the OpenNebula:

 * **Dummy Bridged**, no filtering, no bridge setup (legacy no-op driver).
 * **Bridged**, no filtering is made, managed bridge.